FENS leadership is composed of a Governing Council, the Executive Committee and an Advisory Board.

 Jean-Antoine Girault, France

-Jean-Antoine Girault MD, PhD (France) is an Inserm Research and since 2012 Director, Laboratory of Excellence “Biology for Psychiatry” (Bio-Psy Labex), Paris.
-He was the Head of the Institut du Fer à Moulin (Inserm and Sorbonne University) in Paris until September 2020.
+Jean-Antoine Girault MD, PhD (France) is an Inserm Research Director.
+He was the Head of the Institut du Fer à Moulin (Inserm and Sorbonne University) in Paris until September 2020 and director of the Laboratory of Excellence “Biology for Psychiatry” (Bio-Psy Labex, 2012-2020).

 His research focuses on the signalling mechanisms involved in the plasticity of the nervous system, in normal and pathological conditions.